AhmedSherif4/to_do_do/README.md

 # To Do Do

-To do project with Dart/Light mode, for making Todo with Title and Description, alse can make the Todo daily, weakly, and monthly repeat. and change color of Todo, There's Complete/unComplete option, and select all as complete.
+A To-do project with Dart/Light mode, for making Todo with Title and Description, also can make the Todo daily, weekly, and monthly repeat. and change the color of Todo, There's a Complete/unComplete option, and select all as complete.
-There is also page for counting the Todos which completed and which is not.
+There is also a page for counting the Todos which is completed and which are not.

 ### using:
 #### BLoC pattern, Clean Architecture, Dart/Light mode and Material Design 3, Local database "Shared preference"